boxyhq/website/docs/jackson/deploy/env-variables.md

 # Environment Variables

 The env vars are only applicable to the Jackson service.
-If you are using the npm then look for the options below when initializing the library.
+If you are using the npm library then look for the options below when initializing the library.

 ## General configuration